xiaoxiaoliu10/Agent-First-Organization/README.md

 ***

-> **:bulb:** The following `--output-dir`, `--input-dir` and `--documents_dir` can be the same directory to save the generated files and the chatbot will use the generated files to run.
-E.g `--output-dir ./example/customer_service`.
-The following commands take *customer_service* chatbot as an example.

-***

 **⚙️ 0.
 Preparation**

-📂 Environment Setup
+* 📂 Environment Setup

-•	Add API keys to the `.env` file for providers like OpenAI, Gemini, Anthropic, and Tavily.
+  *	Add API keys to the `.env` file for providers like OpenAI, Gemini, Anthropic, and Tavily.

-•	Enable LangSmith tracing (LANGCHAIN_TRACING_V2=true) for debugging (optional).
+  *	Enable LangSmith tracing (LANGCHAIN_TRACING_V2=true) for debugging (optional).

-📄 Configuration File
+* 📄 Configuration File

-•	Create a chatbot config file similar to `customer_service_config.json`.
+  *	Create a chatbot config file similar to `customer_service_config.json`.

-•	Define chatbot parameters, including role, objectives, domain, introduction, and relevant documents.
+  *	Define chatbot parameters, including role, objectives, domain, introduction, and relevant documents.

-•	Specify tasks, workers, and tools to enhance chatbot functionality.
+  *	Specify tasks, workers, and tools to enhance chatbot functionality.

-•	Workers and tools should be pre-defined in arklex/env/workers and arklex/env/tools, respectively.
+*	Workers and tools should be pre-defined in arklex/env/workers and arklex/env/tools, respectively.

 **📊 1.
 Create Taskgraph and Initialize Worker**

+> **:bulb:** The following `--output-dir`, `--input-dir` and `--documents_dir` can be the same directory to save the generated files and the chatbot will use the generated files to run.
+E.g `--output-dir ./example/customer_service`.
+The following commands take *customer_service* chatbot as an example.

 ```
 python create.py --config ./examples/customer_service_config.json --output-dir ./examples/customer_service
 ```